danielgao-1/reddit_dashboard/README.md

 The official website is published at: https://web-trend-1.onrender.com/

-*Note* The website will take around 20-30 seconds to load
+*Note* The website has been removed since I used a free trial to host the website.
+I plan to self-host the website in the future.

 To run the program locally, follow the steps below:

 # Frontend
-The frontend was developed using React framework.
+The frontend was developed using the React framework.
 I used Typescript as the programming language.
-Once you have downloaded the github repository use the steps below to step up the frontend of the project.
+Once you have downloaded the GitHub repository, use the steps below to step up the frontend of the project.

 Install the necessary packages to run the frontend.
 ```shell